 We distribute almost all of our products through our distributors and we depend on them to generate virtually all of our revenue.
 Our distributors may terminate their services at any time, and, like most direct selling companies, we experience high turnover among distributors from year to year.
 Distributors who join to purchase our products for personal consumption or for short-term income goals frequently only stay with us for a short time.
 Executive distributors who have committed time and effort to build a sales organization will generally stay for longer periods.
 Distributors have highly variable levels of training, skills and capabilities.
-As a result, in order to maintain sales and increase sales in the future, we need to continue to retain existing distributors and recruit additional distributors.
+As a result, in order to maintain sales and increase sales in the future, we need to increase our retention of existing distributors and continue to successfully recruit additional distributors.
 To increase our revenue, we must increase the number of and/or the productivity of our distributors.

-We have experienced periodic declines in both active distributors and executive distributors in the past.
-The number of our active and executive distributors may not increase and could decline again in the future.
+We have experienced periodic declines in both active distributors and executive distributors in the past and could experience such declines again in the future.
+For example, over the last several months we have experienced some softness in our active and executive distributor numbers in the United States.
+If our initiatives for 2011 do not drive growth in our distributor numbers, particularly in the United States and Japan where our distributors numbers have been down, our operating results could be harmed.
 While we take many steps to help train, motivate, and retain distributors, we cannot accurately predict how the number and productivity of distributors may fluctuate because we rely primarily upon our distributor leaders to recruit, train, and motivate new distributors.
 Our operating results could be harmed if we and our distributor leaders do not generate sufficient interest in our business to retain existing distributors and attract new distributors.
 The number and productivity of our distributors could be harmed by several additional factors, including:

-- any adverse publicity regarding us, our products, our distribution channel, or our competitors; - lack of interest in, or the technical failure of, existing or new products; - lack of a sponsoring story that generates interest for potential new distributors and effectively draws them into the business;

-- any negative public perception of our products and their ingredients: - any negative public perception of our distributors and direct selling businesses in general; - our actions to enforce our policies and procedures; - any regulatory actions or charges against us or others in our industry; - general economic and business conditions; and - potential saturation or maturity levels in a given country or market which could negatively impact our ability to attract and retain distributors in such market.
+- any any adverse publicity regarding us, our products, our distribution channel, or our competitors; - lack of interest in, or the technical failure of, existing or new products; - lack of a compelling sponsoring story that generates interest for potential new distributors and effectively draws them into the business; - any negative public perception of our products and their ingredients; - any negative public perception of our distributors and direct selling businesses in general; - our actions to enforce our policies and procedures; - any regulatory actions or charges against us or others in our industry; - general economic and business conditions; and - potential saturation or maturity levels in a given country or market which could negatively impact our ability to attract and retain distributors in such market.